Grift of the Magi: Plot

-On Christmas Eve, with Homer's help, the two steal all the Funzo toys from underneath every Christmas tree in Springfield with the intention of burning them in the town's long-running tire fire.
-However, Gary Coleman, who is a Kid First Industries security guard, comes to stop them.
+On Christmas Eve, with Homer's help, the two steal all the Funzo toys from underneath every Christmas tree in Springfield, intending to burn them in the town's tire fire.
+Gary Coleman, who is a Kid First Industries security guard, arrives to stop them.
 The two parties argue all night; in the morning they settle down into civilized discussion about the commercialization of Christmas.
-Coleman changes his opinion about the toy company and helps the Simpsons destroy the remaining Funzo toys.
+Coleman changes his opinion about the toy company and helps the Simpsons destroy the Funzo toys.
 Coleman accepts Homer's invitation to Christmas dinner at the Simpsons', cancelling his Christmas plans with George Clooney.
 Burns shows up, having been visited by three ghosts that night; he has decided to donate to Springfield Elementary.
-Moe also comes, having decided not to commit suicide after seeing what the world would have been like if he had not been born.
-He then admits he dented Coleman's Jeep in the driveway.
-Upon hearing this, Coleman says, "What'chu talkin' 'bout, Moe?"
-The whole group laughs and Coleman turns around and asks the audience, "What'chu talkin' 'bout, Everyone."